 Associate Artistic Director

-Nora Lise Ulrey is a proud company member of Exit 63 where she worked on the inaugural production.
+Nora Lise Ulrey is a proud company member of Exit 63 where she worked on the inaugural production and is directing the Chicago premiere of Dark Matters.
 She has been seen on the Chicago Stage at Trap Door in Resistible Rise of Arturo Ui (Jeff Nomination, Best Ensemble), Emerald City Theater, AstonRep, CityLit, Pride Films and Plays (Jeff Award, Best Supporting Actress for her performance in The Children's Hour), First Floor Theatre, TUTA, GreatWorks Theatre, Nothing Without A Company and others.
 For her film work in Spoiled Child (Jarvis Productions) she won Best Lead Actor at New York’s First Run Film Festival.
 She is an Artistic Associate at Random Acts where she developed her creation Unbound.
 Nora is currently the Assistant Managing Director and Associate Company member at Trap Door Theatre.

 Fight Choreographer / Company Member